 A waxing gibbous moon appears high in the east at sunset.
 It’s more than half-lighted, but less than full.

 A waxing gibbous moon rises during the hours between noon and sunset.
 It sets in the wee hours after midnight.

-People sometimes see a waxing gibbous moon in the afternoon, shortly after moonrise, while it’s ascending in the east as the sun is descending in the west.
+People often see a waxing gibbous moon in the afternoon, shortly after moonrise, while it’s ascending in the east as the sun is descending in the west.
 It’s easy to see a waxing gibbous moon in the daytime because, at this phase of the moon, a large fraction of the moon’s day side is facing our way.

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.

 Where’s the moon?
 Waxing gibbous

 Where’s the moon?
 New phase

 Deborah Byrd created the EarthSky radio series in 1991 and EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.